-The rise of the high-tech gadget is likely to have made an enormous impact on your life, and should also have led you to think carefully about how you value and protect your belongings.
+The rise of the hi-tech gadget is likely to have made an enormous impact on your life, and should also have led you to think carefully about how you value and protect your belongings.

 Items such as mobile phones, laptops, cameras, tablets, music players, ebooks and GPS devices can be extremely powerful and expensive goods.